Gateholm

 Gateholm or Gateholm Island is a small tidal island off the south west coast of Pembrokeshire, in the community of Marloes and St Brides, in the south west side of Wales, in the west of the UK, and about 8 miles (13 km) west of the port of Milford Haven.
 It is known for its Romano-British remains.
 Gateholm is owned by the National Trust as part of their Marloes Sands and Mere estate.

 Name

-The name, recorded as Goteholme in 1480, derives from Old Norse for "goat island" or "street peninsula".
+The name, recorded as Goteholme in 1480, derives from Old Norse for "goat island".